-- 1. Nonprofit Partner.
-The development will include a local nonprofit that can demonstrate a history of providing housing or supportive services for the target population in the target area.
+- Nonprofit Partner.
+The development will include a local nonprofit that can demonstrate a history of either providing housing or providing supportive services for the target population in the target area.
 The organization must have at least 25 percent General Partnership interest in the ownership of the proposed development.
-OHFA may consider for-profit entities that are controlled by nonprofit parent organization.
-The nonprofit partner must provide housing or supportive services to the proposed development as evidenced by the Supportive Services Plan. - 2.
+OHFA may consider for-profit entities that are controlled by nonprofit parent organization. - 2.
 Housing Authority Partner.
 The development will include a local MHA that has 51 percent General Partnership interest in the ownership of the proposed development and owns the land the project will be located on. - 3.
 CHDO Partner.
-The development will be owned, developed, or sponsored by a community-based housing development organization currently serving the area that was certified as a Community Housing Development Organization (CHDO) by OHFA during the application phase. - 4.
+The development will be owned, developed, or sponsored by a community-based housing development organization currently serving the area that was certified as a Community Housing Development Organization (CHDO) by OHFA during the application phase and is requesting HOME funds from OHFA as part of the proposal. - 4.
 In-State Partner.
-The development's developer, architect of record, and general contractor are permanent employees of companies that are headquartered in Ohio, AND both the developer and owner have received 8609s for at least five projects in Ohio in the last ten years.
+The development's developer and general contractor are permanent employees of companies that are headquartered in Ohio, AND both the developer and owner have received 8609s for at least five projects in Ohio in the last ten years.